mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

         Same as :term:`Cut (Sharp)` but then copying instead.

     Copy Merged
-        Copies the selection over all layers. :kbd:`Ctrl + Shift + C`
+        Copies the selection over all layers.
+Shortcut :kbd:`Ctrl + Shift + C`

     Paste
-        Pastes the copied buffer into the image as a new layer. :kbd:`Ctrl + V`
+        Pastes the copied buffer into the image as a new layer.
+Shortcut: :kbd:`Ctrl + V`

     Paste at Cursor
         Same as :term:`paste`, but aligns the image to the cursor.